 • in the pool, sauna;

-Very often, infection can be in a preschool institution.
-If a child has head lice, he will infect other children.
-That is why a medical certificate is required to visit the pool or garden.
+Very often, infection can occur in a preschool institution.
+If a child has lice, he will infect other children.
+That is why a medical certificate is required to visit the pool or kindergarten.

-Knowing what the lice are afraid of, you can get them out in almost a few hours, and with a competent approach, in just one go.
-Usually, the procedure for the destruction of lice on the head or other parts of the body requires repeated use of pediculicidal agents, and its success largely depends on how effective the drug is.
+Knowing what lice are afraid of, you can remove them in almost a few hours, and with the right approach - in just one time.
+Typically, the procedure for eliminating lice on the head or other parts of the body requires repeated use of pediculicidal agents, and its success largely depends on how effective drug applies.

 Frost: how to get rid of lice using low temperatures

 Lice are afraid of the cold.
-However, like most other insects, they can withstand temperature drops to 0 ° C and can remain alive for some time even at subzero temperatures.
-Lice die in frost at minus 5 ° C within 20-30 minutes, while a stronger frost kills them almost instantly.
+However, like most other insects, they can withstand temperatures dropping to 0°C and can remain alive for some time even at negative temperatures.
+Lice die in cold temperatures of minus 5°C within 20-30 minutes, while stronger frost kills them almost instantly.

 On a note

-Similarly, skinny dipping in an ice hole will be ineffective for pubic lice.
-The water temperature, even in the sea, rarely drops below minus 1 ° C, and lice can easily survive such immersion in ice water.
-An ordinary person (not a "walrus") can suffer from hypothermia much more than the lice themselves.
+Likewise, skinny dipping in an ice hole will be ineffective if you have lice pubis.
+The water temperature, even at sea, rarely drops below minus 1°C, and lice can easily survive such an immersion in icy water.
+An ordinary person (not a “walrus”) can suffer from hypothermia much more severely than the lice themselves.

-It should also be borne in mind that lice are quite resistant to a lack of oxygen and they easily tolerate long-term diving of the owner under water.
+It should also be borne in mind that lice are quite resistant to a lack of oxygen and can easily tolerate long-term diving of the owner under water.

-The fear of cold lice can be used mainly to combat clothes (linen) lice.
-They spend most of their time on clothes and only for feeding they move to the human body.
+The fear of cold lice can be used mainly to combat body lice (linen lice).
+They spend most of their time on clothing and only move to the human body to feed.

-To get rid of linen lice, take all contaminated clothing and hang it out for several days in a bitter frost.
-While lice are dying in the cold, only clean linen should be worn, guaranteed not to be infected.
-After three to four days, all lice and nits in clothes will die.
+To get rid of linen lice, you should take all the infested clothing and hang it out in the bitter cold for several days.
+While lice are dying in the cold, you should only wear clean underwear that is guaranteed not to be infected.
+After three to four days, all lice and nits in the clothes will die.

-Lice and cold are rarely found side by side in nature.
-The optimum breeding temperature for all lice living on humans is + 31 ° C, and already at + 20 ° C they stop multiplying, and the development of their eggs (nits) practically stops.
+Lice and cold are rarely found nearby in nature.
+Optimal temperature reproduction of all lice living on humans is +31°C, and already at +20°C they stop reproducing, and the development of their eggs (nits) practically stops.
 However, at this temperature, adult insects remain active and continue to feed.
-Therefore, generally speaking, "cold" for lice is still quite comfortable temperatures for humans.
-But in the cold, lice cannot move at all, feed and somehow be active.
+Therefore, generally speaking, “cold” for lice is still quite comfortable temperatures for humans.
+But in the cold, lice cannot move, feed or be active in any way.

-“In Koyanovo, no one knows at all about your pesticides.
+“In Koyanov, no one knows about these pesticides of yours.
 There are two remedies for lice - kerosene and frost.
 My grandmother also told me that lice are afraid of frost.
-You just take your linen and hang it outside for a few days in the winter.
-It froze out - changed it, and hung up the removed one too.
-And all the business.
+You just take your laundry and hang it outside for a few days in winter.
+It froze out - I changed it, and hung it up too.
+And all business.
 But this only works.
-Pubic or head need to poison with kerosene ... "
+The pubic or scalp needs to be poisoned with kerosene...”

 Pavel, Koyanovo